Laboratory of Extraterrestrial Ocean Systems (LEOS)

 Email: quyg@idsse.ac.cn

-Dr. Maggie C.Y.
+Prof. Maggie C.Y.
 Lau Vetter

 Dr. Maggie C.Y.
-Lau Vetter earned her Bachelor of Science degree in Earth Life Sciences in 2002 and her Doctor of Science degree in Microbial Ecology in 2007, both from the University of Hong Kong.
+Lau Vetter earned her Bachelor of Science degree in Earth life sciences in 2002 and her Doctor of Science degree in microbial ecology in 2007, both from the University of Hong Kong.
 From July 2007 to March 2011, she conducted postdoctoral research and served as a Research Assistant Professor at the University of Hong Kong.
 She then continued her postdoctoral research and served as an Associate Research Scholar at Princeton University from April 2011 to July 2018.
+She joined the Institute of Deep-sea Science and Engineering, Chinese Academy of Sciences in September 2018.

 She has extensive experience studying microbial communities in extreme environments such as hot springs, arid regions, the deep biosphere, and the Arctic and Antarctic.
 Her research interests strongly focus on the role of microbial communities in biogeochemical cycles, as well as interactions between communities and between communities and the environment.
-She joined the Institute of Deep-sea Science and Engineering, Chinese Academy of Sciences in September 2018.

 Tel: +86 0898-88202809